 At the same time, if you choose not to participate in a field sobriety test, you will risk immediate suspension of your license.

 If you have been charged with a DUI and declined a chemical test, there might be less information to use against you in a conviction.
-Our law firm can help you petition for an interim driver’s license, represent you in your DUI case, and work to get a lesser sentence or dropped charges altogether without any evidence to hold against you.
+Our DUI attorneys can help you petition for an interim driver’s license, represent you in your DUI case, and work to get a lesser sentence or drop charges altogether without any evidence to hold against you.

 Read More: DUI offenses and legal implications